erlend-sh/learndiscourse/_en/developers/forum-import/importing-from-phpbb3.md

 - Import groups
 - Improve the BBCode to Markdown converter ([ruby-bbcode-to-md][7])
 - Support custom patterns for internal links to topics and posts (SEO optimized URLs)
-- Provide an easy solution for importing within a Docker container
+- *(in progress)* Provide an easy solution for importing within a Docker container
-- Add support for more database sources: MS SQL Server, Oracle, PostgreSQL
+- *(in progress)* Add support for more database sources: MS SQL Server, Oracle, PostgreSQL

 Feel free to start your favorite Ruby IDE and help making the importer even better. :wink: